signavio/tech-blog/_posts/2017-07-26-managing-sphinx-redirects.md

 </html>
 ```

-Every time you make a refactoring that moves an entire file, place the and HTML file with the template snippet to the folder you moved the source file from.
+Every time you make a refactoring that moves an entire file, place the HTML file with the template snippet to the folder you moved the source file from and adjust the redirect target ( `<./new_url>`).
 Of course, the HTML file needs to have the same name as the compiled moved file.
 For example, if your source file was `folders.rst`, name the output file `folders.html`.

 ## Setup script in project configuration file
 By default, Sphinx won't process the redirect files (it only considers source files).
-That's why you need to write a couple of lines of Python code to move the redirect files to their correct place in the build directory.
+That's why you need to write a couple of lines of Python code to copy the redirect files to their correct place in the build directory.
 You can simply add the lines to your project's `conf.py` configuration file.

 Create a list that contains all redirect files: